 Our daily schedule consists of the following:

 Monastic Monday: Two Monday sessions of practice of the ancient art of Lectio Divina.
-In our format, a reading from the upcoming Sunday’s lectionary will be proclaimed in the language of attendees.
-Starting Sept.
-12, 2022, we will have both a 9am session and a 6pm session.
+In our format, led by either of our Mepkin Abbey-trained staff members, a reading from the upcoming Sunday’s lectionary will be proclaimed in the language of attendees.
+We now have both a 9am session and a 6pm session.

 Tuesday to Friday sessions are do-it-yourself, as participants enjoy a wide range of contemplative practices, from Centering Prayer to Adoration of the Blessed Sacrament to Christian Meditation to the rosary to spiritual reading to a contemplative examen.
 Sessions begin promptly at 6pm with a bell, and conclude at 6:25pm.